-- R. The County Administrator shall be responsible for acquisition of all County goods and services in the most cost effective manner as possible, and in accordance with policies and procedures established by the Board of Supervisors and the State of Iowa. - S. The County Administrator shall present to the Board of Supervisors an ordinally ranked list of at least three candidates for all department head position vacancies.
-The final decision relative to filling department head vacancies shall be made by the Board of Supervisors based upon candidates recommended by the County Administrator.
-For purposes of this section department head positions include the Director of Budget and Information Processing, Director of Buildings and Grounds, Director of Community Services, Director of Personnel, Planning and Development Administrator, and County Engineer. - T. The County Administrator may, under the general direction of the Board of Supervisors, bring together various county elected office holders, departments, and agencies to work together on common problems, issues, or opportunities. - U. The County Administrator may, under the general direction of the Board of Supervisors, represent the Board of Supervisors in meetings with the following: elected office holders; county agencies not under the direct responsibility of the Board of Supervisors; local, state, and federal officials and agencies; community groups and agencies; and the general public.
+- N. The County Administrator is responsible for the review and assessment of all administrative matters to be considered by the Board of Supervisors.
+All administrative items to be considered by the Board of Supervisors shall be forwarded to the Chairman of the Board of Supervisors by the County Administrator for purposes of assigning to the appropriate committee for consideration. - O. The County Administrator may recommend appropriate administrative organizational structures and/or administrative reorganizations as he deems necessary for the efficient and effective operation of County government. - P. The County Administrator may recommend policy to the Board of Supervisors. - Q. The County Administrator shall be responsible for the management of all County facilities, except as responsibility for specific facilities is otherwise entrusted to county elected officials pursuant to the Code of Iowa. - R. The County Administrator shall be responsible for acquisition of all County goods and services in the most cost effective manner as possible, and in accordance with policies and procedures established by the Board of Supervisors and the State of Iowa. - S. The County Administrator shall present to the Board of Supervisors a recommended candidate for all department head position vacancies.
+The County Administrator will use a broad-based advisory selection committee represented by at least three elected office holders and three department heads in an advisory capacity during the selection process.
+The final decision relative to filling department head vacancies shall be made by the Board of Supervisors based upon the aforementioned selection process.
+For purposes of this section department head positions include the Director of Information Technology, Director of Facilities and Support Services, Director of Community Services, Director of Human Resources, Director of Planning and Development, Juvenile Detention Center Director, and County Engineer.
+The advisory selection committee members may also include the Health Department Director, or Conservation Director. - T. The County Administrator may, under the general direction of the Board of Supervisors, bring together various county elected office holders, departments, and agencies to work together on common problems, issues, or opportunities. - U. The County Administrator may, under the general direction of the Board of Supervisors, represent the Board of Supervisors in meetings with the following: elected office holders; county agencies not under the direct responsibility of the Board of Supervisors; local, state, and federal officials and agencies; community groups and agencies; and the general public.